Plethysm Products, Element and Plus Constructions: Algebras

 Let $\M^{\boxtimes n}$ denote the full subcategory of $\M^{\boxtimes}$ consisting of length $n$ words.
 Observe that the category $\M^\boxtimes$ is then a disjoint union of the subcategories $\{ \M^{\boxtimes n}\}_{n \in \N}$.
 This allows us to write the coend formula in components:

 Hence, we have the following component morphism:

-Composing this component with the previous natural transformation gives the desired natural transformation $\eta: F \Rightarrow F^{\otimes}$. \end{proof}
+Composing this component with the previous natural transformation gives the desired natural transformation $\eta: F \To F^{\otimes}$. \end{proof}

-Recall our example $\tau_{\SS}^{\otimes}$ of corollas and our example $(\tau_{\SS}^{\otimes})^{\otimes}$ of boxed corollas.
-One would expect there to be a natural transformation $(\tau_{\SS}^{\otimes})^{\otimes} \Rightarrow \tau_{\SS}^{\otimes}$ which ``unboxes'' the corollas.
-The following lemma shows that such a natural transformation exists.
-Moreover, the natural transformation does not necessarily have anything to do with graphs, but is instead inherent to the horizontal extension construction.
+\begin{example} For the other half of the monad structure, consider the bimodule $\tau_{\SS}^{\otimes}$ of corollas and the bimodule $(\tau_{\SS}^{\otimes})^{\otimes}$ of boxed corollas described in Example~\ref{boxed-example} as motivating examples.
+One would expect there to be a natural transformation $(\tau_{\SS}^{\otimes})^{\otimes} \To \tau_{\SS}^{\otimes}$ which ``unboxes'' the corollas.
+This unboxing natural transformation is a special case of a more general construction for horizontal extensions described by the following lemma. \end{example}

 \begin{lemma} The monoidal category structure of $\M$ induces a canonical natural transformation

 \end{lemma} \begin{proof} Recall the coend formulation of $F^\otimes(x)$:

 Using the assumption that the monoidal product commutes with colimits we get: